 The second annual Washington Advancements in Viticulture and Enology (WAVE), held April 19, 2017 at the Clore Center, was a great success!

-New this year are two condensed sessions tailored for winemakers.
-The seminars, sponsored by the Washington State Wine Commission and Washington State University, are designed to help bring viticulture and enology research results into the hands of users and raise awareness of the value of research amongst grape growers and winemakers.
+New this year is WAVEx—a condensed research seminar tailored for winemakers.
+The WAVEx seminars, sponsored by the Washington State Wine Commission and Washington State University, are designed to help bring viticulture and enology research results into the hands of users and raise awareness of the value of research amongst grape growers and winemakers.

 - WAVEx 2017 – Half day, includes enology research, practical winemaking tips, and lunch.

 The $15 Registration fee for WAVEx includes luneh.
 Register here for WAVEx:

 If you missed WAVE 2017, presentations are below:

 - Slowing the Spread of Grapevine Viruses - Dr. Naidu Rayapati

 - Identifying Red Blotch Virus Vectors - Dr. Doug Walsh

 - Irrigating by Variety - Dr. Markus Keller

 - Nutrient Management in WA's Irrigated Vineyards - Dr. Joan Davenport